-- 723 Proxy votes shall not be permitted for decisions of the Student Assembly regarding the SAF during the SAF allocation - 724 process.
-The Student Assembly must approve the appropriations committee decisions by a majority of Student - 725 Assembly members present at the meeting and can overturn an appropriations committee decision by a two-thirds - 726 (2/3) vote of Student Assembly members present at the meeting.
-If the Student Assembly overturns a decision of the - 727 appropriations committee, the Student Assembly must decide Activity Fee funding for that organization by a majority - 728 of the Student Assembly members present at the meeting.
-After all appropriations committee decisions have been - 729 approved or overturned, the Student Assembly must approve the SAF by a majority of the voting membership of the - 730 Student Assembly
+Proxy votes shall not be permitted for decisions of the Student Assembly regarding the SAF during the SAF allocation process.
+The Student Assembly must approve the Finance Committee decisions by a majority of Student Assembly members present at the meeting and can overturn an Finance Committee decision by a two-thirds (2/3) vote of Student Assembly members present at the meeting.
+If the Student Assembly overturns a decision of the Finance Committee, the Student Assembly must decide Activity Fee funding for that organization by a majority of the Student Assembly members present at the meeting.
+After all Finance Committee decisions have been Deleted: appropriations committee